wPlachno/woodchipper-templates/file_for_testing.md

 After setup, the library directory should have a file, `test.md`, which states "The test has not been run.".
 After this test @{library/test.md|has been completed}{{The test has been successfully completed.}}, it should be overwritten to reflect so.

+#### Expected

+- `library/test.md` should be successfully overwritten with the following content:

+> The test has been successfully completed.

+- Line 161 of `file_for_testing.md`, the description of Test 7, should read:

+> After setup, the library directory should have a file, `test.md`, which states "The test has not been run.".
+After this test has been completed, it should be overwritten to reflect so.

 ### Test 8: Absolute Extraction

 This test is to see if [/home/osboxes/Documents/Code/woodchipper-templates/library/absolute path.md|absolute paths] are @{/home/osboxes/Documents/Code/woodchipper-templates/library/absolute path.md|understood}{{
 An absolute path determines a file by listing the parent directories all the way to the root of the file system.
-}}
+}}.

+#### Expected

+- `/home/osboxes/Documents/Code/woodchipper-templates/library/absolute path.md` should now exist with the following content:

+>
+> An absolute path determines a file by listing the parent directories all the way to the root of the file system.
+>

+- Line 175 of `file_for_testing.md`, the description of Test 8, should read:

+> This test is to see if [/home/osboxes/Documents/Code/woodchipper-templates/library/absolute path.md|absolute paths] are understood.

 ### Test 9: Absolute Extraction to a new Directory

-While we now know that absolute paths work, we need to double check that it works with [/home/osboxes/Documents/Code/woodchipper-templates/library/new2/non-existent directory.md|${/home/osboxes/Documents/Code/woodchipper-templates/library/new2/non-existent directory.md|non-existant]{{
+While we now know that absolute paths work, we need to double check that it works with [/home/osboxes/Documents/Code/woodchipper-templates/library/new2/non-existent directory.md|${/home/osboxes/Documents/Code/woodchipper-templates/library/new2/non-existent directory.md|non-existent]}{{
-A non-existant directory is not yet created in the current file-structure.
+A non-existent directory is not yet created in the current file-structure.
 }} directories.

+#### Expected

+- `/home/osboxes/Documents/Code/woodchipper-templates/library/new2/non-existent directory.md` should now exist with the following content:

+>
+> A non-existent directory is not yet created in the current file-structure.
+>

+- Line 191 of `file_for_testing.md`, the description of Test 9, should read:

+> While we now know that absolute paths work, we need to double check that it works with [/home/osboxes/Documents/Code/woodchipper-templates/library/new2/non-existent directory.md|non-existent] directories.

+## Considerations

+This test suite will test as much as possible without varying the control file.
+If we wrote tests to do so, we would design them to secure:

+- Control files with no tokens.
+  - A control file with no tokens should be handled gracefully, simply stating that script execution completed successfully.

+- Large control files
+  - Stress testing machines with different size control files could provide us with some benchmarks for how complex these files can get before the script starts showing wear.

+- Incorrectly formated control files
+  - When the user tries to run the script on a file with inconsistent tokens, the script should notify the user, preferably with some information regarding a potential solution- perhaps whether there was an extra or missing set of `end_sequences`.